 The application of this model has been proven to reduce the incidence of birth injury, trauma and cesarean section.

-Development of the Credential The CPM credential was developed by the North American Registry of Midwives (NARM) in collaboration with the Alliance of North America (MANA), Education Accreditation Council (MEAC), Citizens for Midwifery (CfM) and diverse stakeholders from across the US.
+Development of the Credential The CPM credential was developed by the North American Registry of Midwives (NARM) in collaboration with the Midwives Alliance of North America (MANA), Education Accreditation Council (MEAC), Citizens for Midwifery (CfM) and diverse stakeholders from across the US.
 The credential issued by NARM is nationally accredited by the National Commission for Certifying Agencies (NCCA) which is the accrediting arm of the National Organization for Competency Assurance (NOCA).
 NCCA accredits many health professions.

 Are CPMs legal?